bfioritto/typeburrito/_posts/2015-12-01-create-a-winning-typeface-combination.markdown

 You know you need to pick typefaces that will work well together, but it seems like there’s a lot more to it than meets the eye, and you don’t have a year to get up to speed on the ins and outs of typography.

 Don’t worry: you don’t need to know all the rules.
 A few simple guidelines will give you a framework for making great type choices every time.

-Just remember three things: Quality, Goldilocks, and Harmonious Contrast.
+<em>Just remember three things:
+	* Quality
+	* Goldilocks
+	* Harmonious Contrast</em>

 <h2>Quality</h2>